Luperosuchus: Discovery and naming

 The holotype material of Luperosuchus, specimen PULR 04, was collected by Ruth Romer, wife of palaeontologist Alfred S. Romer, on January 17, 1965.
 This specimen is stored at the La Plata Museum in La Plata, Argentina.
 It was found near the remains of a large dicynodont at a locality about 5 km northeast of where the Chañares River emerges onto the Plano de Talampaya.
 The site is believed to represent the top of the lower member of the Chañares Formation, based on similarities in preservation and the composition of the surrounding matrix to other fossils known from this time interval.
 This would be positioned below the strata recently dated by Marsicano et al., providing a minimum age of 236.1 +/- 0.6 Ma for the Luperosuchus locality.
 Ezcurra et al. (2017) assigned the Luperosuchus specimen to the base of the formation, within the relatively fossil-poor Tarjadia Assemblage Zone below the much more prolific Massetognathus-Chanaresuchus Assemblage Zone.

 Romer published his description of Luperosuchus in 1971, as part of a series of articles describing the numerous "thecodonts" he had collected from the Chañares Formation.
 The binomial name, Luperosuchus fractus, refers to the fragmentary and "perplexing" nature of the fossil, and is derived from the Greek lyperos ("vexing", "difficult", "troublesome") and souchos ("crocodile"), with the specific name is from the Latin fractus, meaning "broken".

 Romer had collected additional fragments of bone from the holotype locality, but was unsure if they belonged to Luperosuchus or the dicynodont collected with it.
 After rediscovering and examining these fragments, Nesbitt & Desojo determined that many of the identifiable pieces were consistent with loricatan archosaurs, and so referred them to the holotype of Luperosuchus.
 These additional pieces include portions of the maxilla, quadrate, fragments of the braincase and the atlas intercentrum, the only postcranial material for Luperosuchus.

+Formerly assigned material

-A second specimen, PULR 057, was reported in 2009 by Desojo & Arcucci and was referred to this genus.
-This specimen however was a third smaller than the type specimen, and differed from it in a number of aspects, including a less developed 'roman-nose', but these were interpreted as ontogenetic variation as the material appeared to exhibit juvenile features (including loose sutures and less developed ornamentation of the bones).
-The referral of this material to Luperosuchus was questioned by Nesbitt & Desojo in 2017, who suggested that the differences are taxonomic, rather than ontogenetic.
-The holotype PULR 04 remains the only known material of Luperosuchus, with the taxonomic identity of the former referred specimen PULR 057 currently unknown.
+In 2009, Julia Desojo and Andrea Arcucci assigned the specimen PULR-V 057 to Luperosuchus, considering it as a juvenile individual of the genus.
+Although the specimen differed from Luperosuchus including a less developed 'roman-nose' and being a third smaller in size, these were interpreted as ontogenetic variation as the material appeared to exhibit juvenile features, including loose sutures and less developed ornamentation of the bones.
+In 2017, the referral of this material to Luperosuchus was questioned by Sterling Nesbitt and Desojo, who suggested that the differences between PULR-V 057 and the holotype of Luperosuchus are taxonomic rather than ontogenetic, recognizing that it represented its own unique taxon, though it was not given a name at the time.
+Despite being regarded as a distinct taxon, PULR-V 057 went largely ignored in subsequent years, until eventually being given a full description by Maria Belen von Baczko and colleagues, who placed it in the family Gracilisuchidae and coined the new genus, Telkaralura.